jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 #### Compile OpenFST

 In the instructions, we are using OpenFST-1.6.2.
 But you should use the current version used in your Kaldi repository.
-You may find out it looking at tools/Makefile.
+You may discover it looking at tools/Makefile.

 ```
 export PATH=/tmp/my-android-toolchain/bin:$PATH